Charaxes eurialus

 Charaxes eurialus is a butterfly of the family Nymphalidae.
-It is found on Ambon Island, Serang and Saparua in Indonesia.
+It is found on Ambon Island, Seram and Saparua in Indonesia.

 The wingspan is about 50 mm.
 It is a large dark brown, almost black butterfly with concave forewings decorated with a yellow transverse band and hindwings with a tail, a white marginal band, a submarginal line of black spots pupillated with white and then a blue band.